 - The winners of the senior showmanship division for beef, swine, sheep, and goats will be eligible to participate.
 If the winner chooses not to participate, the reserve showman for that species will be asked to participate.
 There will be no 2nd alternates selected. - Senior Showmanship winners must notify the Extension Office of their intent to participate.
-Sheep, swine, and goat participants must inform the Extension Office by 4:00 p.m. on Tuesday, August 1, 2023 of their decision to participate in order for the reserve showman to be given the opportunity if the showmanship winner chooses not to participate. - A 4-H member who qualifies for this contest in more than one species must represent the species that they are exhibiting the largest number of entries in, assuming they want to move up to Master Showmanship competition.
-The second place winner of the species not selected will be asked to participate. - If winner of a species chooses not to participate, then it is left up to the Extension Staff whether to judge that specie. - Each participant will be responsible for selecting their own animals for the competition.
+Sheep, swine, and goat participants must inform the Extension Office by 4:00 p.m. on Tuesday, July 30, 2024 of their decision to participate in order for the reserve showman to be given the opportunity if the showmanship winner chooses not to participate.
+Beef showmanship winner needs paperwork completed and returned to Ex-tension office, after the Beef show on Wednesday morning. - A 4-H member who qualifies for this contest in more than one species must represent the species that they are exhibiting the largest number of entries in, assuming they want to move up to Master Showmanship competition.
+The reserve of the species not selected will be asked to participate. - If winner of a species chooses not to participate, then it is left up to the Extension Staff whether to judge that specie. - Each participant will be responsible for selecting their own animals for the competition.
 They may use their own 4-H animals, they have shown or use other 4-H members animals.
 If assistance is needed by an individual in getting a specific specie(s), the Chairperson of each specie will be available for assistance. - Each participant will be responsible for owning or borrowing show equipment (for example: combs, show sticks, etc.) - All participants will show sheep first, followed by goats, swine, and beef. - Participants will be judged on their appearance, showing the animals, and knowledge of species shown. - Contest organizers withhold the right to expel any individual who has violated any of the rules or regulations, or exhibits improper conduct that is unbecoming to a 4-H member. - The winner of the Edwards County Master Showmanship Contest will be eligible to compete at the Illinois State Fair Master Showmanship Contest.
 If the winner chooses not to participate, the Reserve Master Showman may compete at the Illinois State Fair Master Showmanship Contest. - The Master Showmanship Committee, in consultation with the County Director and Extension staff, reserves the right to make changes or exceptions to these rules and to rule in the event of unforeseen circumstances.